kumarrt/kumarrt.github.io/_pages/about.md

 <br />
 <br />

 I have publications in premier robotics consferences: IROS, ACC, DSCC.
-I am seeking an internship or full-time opportunity in the area of robotics, guidance, navigation and control (GNC), robot control implementation, verification and validation, dynamic modeling and simulation, applications of computer vision, and deep learning.
+I am seeking an opportunity in the area of robotics, guidance, navigation and control (GNC), robot control implementation, verification and validation, dynamic modeling and simulation, applications of computer vision, and deep learning.

  </div>